 Everything You Need to Know About Telemetry

 If you’re anywhere in the Queensland region of northern Australia, look out.
 There’s an eight-foot-nine-inch-long (2.65 meters) crocodile, deceptively named Danny-Boy, who might be looking for a snack.
 Specifically, if you’re anywhere near -12.975388, 141.987344, you should stay on your toes.
 That’s the last place Danny-Boy was sighted.
 So unless you want your pipes to be calling, keep your eyes peeled.

 Thanks to telemetry, anyone with an internet connection can get location information about Mr. Danny-Boy, a crocodile tagged by the Australia Zoo back in 2019.
-Researchers can use telemetry data to study where Danny-Boy goes, how long he spends there, how much time he spends around other crocs, and even his feeding habits.
-A small device was inserted in Danny-Boy’s back, and it sends data back to the Australia Zoo, which uses it to deduce important information about Danny-Boy’s habits.
+Researchers can use telemetry data to study where Danny-Boy goes, how long he spends there, how much time he spends around other crocs and even his feeding habits.
+A small device was inserted into Danny-Boy’s back and it sends data back to the Australia Zoo, where it is used to deduce important information about Danny-Boy’s habits.

 Although the device perched atop Danny-Boy is a very simple example, that’s exactly how telemetry works.
 In IT systems, however, you can get a long list of critical data sent to you.
 And, just like Danny-Boy’s trackers, you can use this data to avoid getting “bitten” by system failures.